Football clubs

 1927

-Hutchinson Brothers were a team from Battle, presumably in connection to a firm of the same name.
-The team competed in Division Two of the Hastings League for the 1927-28 season and played their home games at Crowhurst.
+Hutchinson Brothers were a Battle-based team, presumably connected to a local firm.
+They competed in Division Two of the Hastings League in 1927–28, playing home games at Crowhurst.

 Icklesham Casuals